meteor/meteor/content/blaze.md

 The only reason not to use `{{#each .. in}}` because it makes it difficult to access the `todo` symbol inside event handlers.
 Typically the solution to this is simply to use a sub-component to render the inside of the loop.

 <h3 id="use-template-instance">Use the template instance</h3>
 Although Blaze's simple API doesn't naturally lead to a componentized approach, you can use the *template instance* as a convenient place to modularize functionality.
-The template instance is `this` inside template lifecycle callbacks and can be accessed in event handlers and helpers as `Template.instance()`.
+The template instance is `this` inside Blaze's lifecycle callbacks and can be accessed in event handlers and helpers as `Template.instance()`.
 It's also passed as second argument to event handlers.

 We suggest a convention of naming it `instance` in these contexts and assigning it at the top of every relevant helper.
 For instance: